Self-employed or in the gig economy? A mortgage isn’t beyond your reach.

 The self-employed market

-There are similarities between self-employed and contractors versus gig workers and freelancers, but there are some key differences which makes the latter even more likely to be underserved by the mainstream mortgage market.
+There are similarities between self-employed and contractors versus gig workers and freelancers, but there are some key differences which makes the latter even more likely to be underserved by mainstream lenders.

 • Software developers